METRO Magazine Logo

 Last year brought much expansion by FlixBus, which has served the U.S. since 2019 and surprised observers in 2021 when it acquired Greyhound Lines — the country's largest bus line at the time.

-Flix is prioritizing densely traveled Northeast Corridor (NEC) and warm-weather regions, the study indicates, giving it the most frequent service on many routes.
+Flix is prioritizing the densely traveled Northeast Corridor (NEC) and warm-weather regions, the study indicates, offering the most frequent service on many routes.
 Other service providers, however, are also on the move.

 Peter Pan, RedCoach, and Trailways carriers undertook sizeable expansions last year, as did lines catering to Spanish-speaking travelers, such as Tornado Bus and Tufesa, which now have dominant positions on several major corridors in the Southwest.